Finite group actions and cyclic branched covers of knots in $\mathbf{S}^3$: Abstract

 \section{Abstract}

 2mm

-We show that a hyperbolic $3$-manifold can be the cyclic branched cover of at most fifteen knots in $\S^3$.
-This is a consequence of a general result about finite groups of orientation preserving diffeomorphisms acting on $3$-manifolds.
-A similar, although weaker, result holds for arbitrary irreducible $3$-manifolds: an irreducible $3$-manifold can be the cyclic branched cover of odd prime order of at most six knots in $\S^3$.
+As a consequence of a general result about finite group actions on $3$-manifolds, we show that a hyperbolic $3$-manifold can be the cyclic branched cover of at most fifteen inequivalent knots in $\S^3$ (in fact, a main motivation of the present paper is to establish the existence of such a universal bound).
+A similar, though weaker, result holds for arbitrary irreducible $3$-manifolds: an irreducible $3$-manifold can be a cyclic branched cover of odd prime order of at most six knots in $\S^3$.
+We note that in most other cases such a universal bound does not exist.

 2mm

 \emph{AMS classification: } Primary 57S17; Secondary 57M40; 57M60; 57M12; 57M25; 57M50.

 2mm